go-vikunja/vikunja/README.md

 This is the web frontend for Vikunja, written in Vue.js.

+Take a look at [our roadmap](https://my.vikunja.cloud/share/UrdhKPqumxDXUbYpEGJLSIyNTwAnbBzVlwdDpRbv/auth) (hosted on Vikunja!) for a list of things we're currently working on!

 ## Docker

 There is a [docker image available](https://hub.docker.com/r/vikunja/api) with support for http/2 and aggressive caching enabled.